HowProgrammingWorks/CodeWithAI/README.md

 - **Technical specifications** produce the most efficient and maintainable code with AI
 - **Iterative development** can improve results a little but requires technical expertise
 - **Basic prompting** often leads to functional but suboptimal implementations
+- **Manual optimization** can achieve exceptional performance when technical expertise is applied

 ## License